quaderno/quaderno-api/source/includes/_receipts.md

 }
 ```

-`POST`ing to `/receipts.json` will create a new contact from the parameters passed.
+`POST`ing to `/receipts.json` will create a new receipt from the parameters passed.

 This will return `201 Created` and the current JSON representation of the receipt if the creation was a success, along with the location of the new receipt in the `url` field.